 Often we read the Old Testament thinking much of it doesn’t really apply to us today.
-We reason that God interacts differently with his people before Christ than he deals with us after the cross and resurrection.
-By doing this, we often skip over Old Testament insight that would enrich our knowledge of ourselves, God, and the gospel.
+We reason that God interacted differently with his people before Christ’s cross and resurrection.
+By doing this, we often skip over Old Testament insights that would enrich our knowledge of ourselves, God, and the gospel.

 The discipline to meditate on Old Testament passages in light of Christ and the New Testament is vital.
 The following contains questions to begin your reflection:

 - Do the themes or principles that I identify in the Old Testament passage or narrative apply today?
 And if not, why not?

 - What can I learn about God from this passage?
 Do I see these attributes in Jesus’s life?

 - How does this section contribute to the overall story about Jesus?

 - What weaknesses do you have that tempt you to believe that God could not use you?